eidellev/inertiajs-adonisjs/README.md

 ## Setup

-You can register the package, generate additional files and install additional depdencies by running:
+You can register the package, generate additional files and install additional dependencies by running:

 ```shell
 node ace configure @eidellev/inertia-adonisjs